tolinux/to.do.on.debian8/README.md

 ●--------> Email notification

-Run on click: thunderbird
+● Run on click : thunderbird

-Run on New Messages: notify-send "New mail" "You have new messages in your inbox" -i xfce-newmail
+● Run on New Messages : notify-send "New mail" "You have new messages in your inbox" -i xfce-newmail

 ⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇⊆⊇